mochetti/baja/README.md

 # baja

-useful files for baja sae competition
+Useful files for the baja SAE competition